nephio-project/porch/docs/tutorials/porch-development-environment/README.md

 Check out porch and start vscode in the root of your checked out Porch repo.

 Edit your local `.vscode.launch.json` file as follows:
-1. Change the `--kubeconfig` value to point at your local Kind cluster configuration file
+1. Change the `--kubeconfig` value to point at your local Kind cluster configuration file.
-2. Change the `--function-runner` IP address to that of the function runner service running in the Kind `management` cluster
+2. Change the `--function-runner` IP address to that of the function runner service running in the Kind `management` cluster.
 3. You can specify `KUBECONFIG` in the `env` section of the configuration instead of using the `--kubeconfig` flag.

 ```